blukatdevelopment/UnchainedWorldsOld/core_rules.md

 When you use this kit on yourself or another creature, make a medicine check to determine the outcome.

-#### Potion of Healing
-A flask of pink liquid which heals 2d4+2 hit points when consumed.

 ```
 +--------------+----------------------------+
 |     Roll     |          Outcome           |